What is Financial Modeling in Excel?

 Step 1 – Download the Colgate Financial Model Template.

-Step 2 – Please note you will get two templates – 1) Unsolved Colgate Palmolive Financial Model 2) Solved Colgate Palmolive Financial Model
+Step 2 – Please note you will get two templates – 1) Unsolved Colgate Palmolive Financial Model and 2) Solved Colgate Palmolive Financial Model.

-Step 3- You will be working on the Unsolved Colgate Palmolive Financial Model Template.
-Follow the step by step instructions to prepare a fully integrated financial model.
+Step 3- You will work on the Unsolved Colgate Palmolive Financial Model Template.
+Follow the step-by-step instructions to prepare a fully integrated financial model.

 Step 4 – Happy Learning!

-If you are new to Financial Modeling, then do have a look at this guide on What is Financial Modeling?What Is Financial Modeling?Financial modeling refers to the use of excel-based models to reflect a company's projected financial performance.
+If you are new to financial modeling, look at this guide on What is Financial Modeling?What Is Financial Modeling?Financial modeling refers to the use of excel-based models to reflect a company's projected financial performance.
 Such models represent the financial situation by taking into account risks and future assumptions, which are critical for making significant decisions in the future, such as raising capital or valuing a business, and interpreting their impact.

 How to Build a Financial Model in Excel?

-Let us look at how a financial model is built from scratch.
-This detailed financial modeling guide will provide you with a step by step guide to creating a financial model.
+Let us look at how one can build a financial model from scratch.
+This detailed financial modeling guide will provide a step-by-step guide to creating a financial model.
 The primary approach taken in this financial modeling guide is Modular.
-The modular system essentially means building core statements like Income Statement, Balance Sheet, and Cash Flows using different modules/sheets.
+The modular system essentially means building core statements like income statements, balance sheets, and cash flows using different modules/sheets.
 The key focus is to prepare each statement step by step and connect all the supporting programs to the core statements on completion.
-I can understand that this may not be clear now; however, you will realize that this is very easy as we move forward.
+We understand that this may not be clear now.
+However, you will realize this is very easy as we move forward.